DSIN-INSA-Strasbourg/Hermes-doc/content/setup/configuration/hermes.md

 ### hermes.mail.attachment_maxsize {#hermes.mail.attachment_maxsize}

 - *Description*: Max size in bytes for a single mail attachment.
-If content size is greater than *mailtext_maxsize*, then the attachment will not be joined to email, and a fallback message will be added to mail content instead.
+If the attachment size is greater than *attachment_maxsize*, it will not be attached to the email and a message indicating this will be added to the mail content.
 - *Mandatory*: No
 - *Type*: integer
 - *Default value*: 5242880 *(5 MB)*